aSmallChild/supply-demand/_notes.md

         - [ ] overall 7 produced, and 7 received
         - [ ] if demand is not met in town A, then industry A and B should scale up, starting with industry A since it that delivery route is not fully saturated with cargo
         - [ ] if demand is not met in town B, then industry A and C should scale up, starting with industry A since it that delivery route is not fully saturated with cargo

+    - require town effect cargos to allow growth
+    - non-town effect cargos accelerate growth
+    - default target town size: 50k
+    - a factory that has reached 64/128 of its production can fully satisfy a town of the target size

+For each destination/town
+    - get population
+    - calculate number of required cargo types
+    - calculate amount of each type of cargo required
+    - determine how much cargo was received of each type of cargo
+    - break it down by town cargo or industrial cargo(coal, gold, diamonds, and valuables vs goods, food, and water)